-In the months leading to the School Census data collection, it's important to think about what you and your school can do for young carers.
-We asked our young carers how to find and support children and young people like them in school.
+In the months leading to the School Census data collection it's important to think about what you and your school can do for young carers.
+We asked our young carers how you can find, and support, young carers in school.